Compliance

 Option 1: California Plus Approach

-• Simplifies compliance across states
+• Simplifies compliance across all states

-• Single privacy policy and process
+• Single privacy policy and request handling process

-• Reduces legal risk
+• Reduces legal risk from state-specific variations

-• Good customer relations (privacy for all)
+• Builds customer trust (privacy for everyone)

-• Higher operational cost
+• Higher operational costs for compliance infrastructure

 Option 2: State-Specific Compliance

-Implement different processes for different state residents.
+Implement different privacy processes for different state residents.

 • Minimize compliance burden in less-regulated states

-• Potentially lower cost
+• Potentially lower cost for geographically limited businesses

-• Complex implementation and maintenance
+• Complex implementation and ongoing maintenance

 • Requires geolocation and different user experiences

-• Risk of errors and non-compliance
+• High risk of errors and non-compliance

-• Poor customer experience
+• Poor customer experience and perception

 Option 3: Hybrid Approach

-• Balance between consistency and compliance
+• Balance between operational consistency and targeted compliance

-• Manageable complexity
+• Manageable complexity for medium to large businesses

-• Implementation complexity
+• Implementation and testing complexity

 Practical Compliance Steps